Anthony Pellicano

-Anthony J. Pellicano (born March 22, 1944) is an American private investigator and convicted felon, known as a high-profile Hollywood fixer.
-Pellicano served thirty months in a federal prison for illegal possession of explosives and firearms.
+Anthony J. Pellicano (born March 22, 1944) is an American private investigator, known as a high-profile fixer.

-In 2008, Pellicano began serving an additional sentence for crimes including racketeering and wiretapping.
-Involvement with Pellicano's illegal activities has led to the conviction of figures including actress Sandra Will Carradine, film director John McTiernan, Beverly Hills police officer Craig Stevens, Los Angeles police sergeant Mark Arneson, and attorney Terry Christensen.
-Actress Linda Fiorentino began dating FBI agent Mark Rossini in an attempt to assist Pellicano's defense, leading to Rossini's conviction for handing over classified files and the end of Fiorentino's film career.

 Early life and career

 Pellicano was born and grew up in Chicago, Illinois.
 After serving in the military, he moved to Los Angeles.
 Pellicano gained recognition for his work on a John DeLorean case defense.

-Pellicano became a private investigator who was often used over the years by Hollywood celebrities, for a large retainer, because of his reputation as a fixer who was adept at solving their problems.
-His clients included several prominent people including Chris Rock, Courtney Love, Tom Cruise, Kevin Costner, Michael Ovitz, and numerous others.
+Pellicano became a private investigator who was often retained by Hollywood celebrities, for a large retainer, because of his reputation as a fixer adept at solving their problems.
+His clients included Chris Rock, Courtney Love, Tom Cruise, Kevin Costner, Michael Ovitz, and numerous others.

-In 1992, Pellicano was hired by Bill Clinton's 1992 presidential campaign to discredit Gennifer Flowers, after she claimed to have had an affair with Clinton; he would later be hired to investigate Monica Lewinsky after her affair with Clinton.
+In 1992, Pellicano was hired by Bill Clinton's 1992 presidential campaign to discredit Gennifer Flowers after she claimed to have had an affair with Clinton; he would later be hired to investigate Monica Lewinsky after her affair with Clinton.

 In 1993, he was hired by Michael Jackson to investigate the family who accused Jackson of child molestation.
-Despite being paid a $2 million fee and a Mercedes for his work, he would later drop Jackson as a client, saying, "I quit because I found out some truths…He did something far worse to young boys than molest them".
+Despite being paid a $2 million fee and a Mercedes for his work, he later dropped Jackson as a client.

-In 2006, Lisa Bonder sued her attorneys acting for Bonder alleging they were working for a businessman Kirk Kerkorian.
-She accused Kerkorian's attorneys of retaining Pellicano to wiretap Bonder's phone during the divorce proceedings of Bonder and Kerkorian that involved a paternity dispute.

-In 2002, Pellicano was hired by billionaire Steve Bing to investigate his former girlfriend and actress Elizabeth Hurley in connection with her pregnancy.
-It would later be reported that Pellicano was investigating Bing, who was a friend of Kerkorian.
-He took a strand of Bing's used dental floss and used it to prove that Bing was the father of Bonder's daughter.
-Between June 2000 and August 2002, Bing paid Pellicano $335,000.
-Between April and May 2002, Pellicano may have bragged to the attorney of Kirk Kerkorian that Bing had retained his services about Bing being the father of another child with Elizabeth Hurley.
-However, Bing, through his attorney Martin Singer, later denied this, as did Pellicano.
-Attorney Terry Christensen was convicted of racketeering for hiring Pellicano to tap Bonder's phone and received a three-year prison sentence.
+Pellicano also worked in an advisory capacity on several high-profile criminal matters.
+He represented Chicago mobster Anthony "the Ant" Spilotro, charged with monitoring Las Vegas casinos and skimming for the Chicago mob.
+In 1999, Pellicano served as an FBI wiretap consultant in the investigation of Steven and Marlene Aisenberg, whose infant daughter had disappeared in 1997; the charges against the Aisenbergs were later dismissed.